perpetualgrimace/gridsome.jamesferrell.me/content/uses/uses.md

 title: Uses
 headline: "Hardware and software that I use"
 sidebarHeading: Hardware
-sidebarText: "I use a 2015 MacBook Pro with a 15\" retina display, 2.2GHz i7 processor, and 16gb of RAM.
-The last MacBook with more than one type of port."
+sidebarText: "I use a 2021 M1 MacBook Air, base model.
+If it’s good enough to run audio sessions and a huge monitor, it’s good enough for anything design or web development."
 heroImg: "/images/uses-hero.png"
 ---

 import DefinitionList from "~/components/DefinitionList"

 <DefinitionList slug="development-software-list" />